Who are we?

 iMpact is a learner leadership body that aims to foster a sense of unity, pride and spirit in the Fairmont family.
 This family consists of learners, staff and parents.
 We believe that every student has something valuable to add to the success of Fairmont and we strive to create an atmosphere where everyone feels that they belong here.
 We also believe that we can all encourage each other to succeed in whichever sphere of school life we find ourselves.

-iMpact has only existed in this capacity for the last two years.
+iMpact has only existed in this capacity for the last three years.
 Before that it was the Circle of Trust.